iftee-hussain/spring-mongo-mysql/README.md

 ### Usage
 - Run mongodb and mysql
 - Run the application and go on http://localhost:8080/
-- Use routes and json provided in Ccontroller files
+- Use routes and json provided in Controller files

 ### Build and run